The bowel is part of our digestive system. The digestive system starts at the mouth and ends at the anus. It has two main functions:

 You can get bowel cancer at any age, but you are more likely to get it if you are over the age of 50.

 Lifestyle factors are things you can change.
-Your risk of bowel cancer is increased if you:6,7
+Your risk of bowel cancer is increased if you:3,4,

-Other risk facts that are out of your control and can increase your risk include:7
+Other risk facts that are out of your control and can increase your risk include:3

 - previous history of bowel cancer or polyps

-- a strong family history of bowel cancer (only 15% to 20% of people with bowel cancer have a history of the disease within their family)
+- a strong family history of bowel cancer (15% to 20% of people with bowel cancer have a history of the disease within their family)

 - chronic inflammatory bowel disease (ulcerative colitis and Crohn's disease)

 - a rare inherited genetic disorder, such as Familial Adenomatous Polyposis (FAP) and Lynch syndrome (formerly known Hereditary Non-Polyposis Colorectal Cancer (HNPCC)).
-However, together they account for less than 5% of all bowel cancers.
+Together they account for less than 5% of all bowel cancers.

 - Type 2 diabetes and increased insulin levels

-If you have any of these risk factors, we strongly advise you to contact your doctor to discuss regular checks for bowel cancer.
+If you have any of these risk factors, we strongly advise you to contact your doctor.

-Symptoms of bowel cancer may include one or more of the following:7
+Symptoms of bowel cancer may include one or more of the following:4

 - Bleeding from your back passage (anus) or any sign of blood after a poo/bowel motion (this could be red to black)